|

 feeding them front and back.
 It gives confidence and make it natural.

-Q) Still very bad with my movement from front, back and
+Q) Still very bad with my movement from front,

 front, especially for singles, i'm not moving fast enough or not